razetime/limn/spec.md

 `+-×÷` are their respective arithmetic operators.

-`¿` prints the current state of the code canvas and the current state of the deque to the console/debug area.
+`¿` prints the current state of the code canvas and the current state of the stack to the console/debug area.

 `⊗` will end the program.
 You can also use an error to end the program, sorta like a conditional.